 As described above, the file image callbacks can be constructed so as to avoid the overhead of buffer allocations and copies while allowing the HDF5 Library to maintain its illusions on the subject.
 There are two possible complications involving the file driver.
 The complications are the possibility of reallocation calls from the driver and the possibility of the continued existence of property lists containing references to the buffer.

-Suppose an application wishes to share a buffer with the HDF5 Library.
-The application allows the library to open the image, but not copy or free it.
+Suppose an application wishes to share a file image buffer with the HDF5 Library.
+The application allows the library to read (and possibly write) the image, but not free it.
 We must first decide whether the image is to be opened read-only or read/write.

 If the image will be opened read-only (or if we know that any writes will not change the size of the image), the image_realloc() call should never be invoked.
-Thus the image_realloc() routine can be constructed so as to always fail, and the image_malloc(), image_memcpy(), and image_free() routines can be constructed as described in the “Sharing a Property List Buffer” section above.
+Thus the image_realloc() routine can be constructed so as to always fail, and the image_malloc(), image_memcpy(), and image_free() routines can be constructed as described in the section above.

 Suppose, however, that the file image will be opened read/write and may grow during the computation.
 We must now allow for the base address of the buffer to change due to reallocation calls, and we must employ the user data structure to communicate any change in the buffer base address and size to the application.
 We pass buffer changes to the application so that the application will be able to eventually free the buffer.
 To this end, we might define a user data structure as shown in the example below: